quantprofessionals/eduquant.nl/content/courses/pd_advanced/index.md

 Please [Contact us]({{< ref "#contact" >}} "Contact Us") for details and options.## Pricing

-Pricing is based on the level and duration of the course, and the number of participants per application.
-[See here]({{< ref "/pricing" >}} "Pricing") for additional information.
+Pricing is based on the level and duration of the course, and the number of participants per applicatio"/#contact" ]({{< ref "/pricing" >}} "Pricing") for additional information.